The dual complex of log Calabi-Yau pairs on Mori fibre spaces: Notation: birational dictionary

 A log pair $(Y, \Delta)$ is \textbf{log smooth} or \textbf{simple normal crossing}, abbreviated snc, if $Y$ is a smooth variety and the support of $\Delta$ has simple normal crossings.
 Given any log pair, there is a largest open subset $Y^{\text{snc}}\subset Y$, called simple normal crossing locus, such that $(Y^{\text{snc}}, \Delta|_{Y^{\text{snc}}})$ is snc.

 A log canonical pair $(Y, \Delta)$ is dlt, alias \textbf{divisorial log terminal}, if none of the lc centres is contained in $Y \setminus Y^{\text{snc}}$.
-The lc centres of $(Y, \Delta)$ are also called \textbf{strata} of $\Delta$.
 A log canonical pair $(Y, \Delta)$ with no lc centre is klt, alias \textbf{Kawamata log terminal}.
-A log canonical pair $(Y, \Delta)$ is qdlt, alias \textbf{quotient divisorial log terminal}, if for any lc centre $W$ of codimension $d$ there are $\Q$-Cartier divisors $\Delta_1, \ldots, \Delta_d \in \Delta^{=1}$ containing $W$, see also \cite[Proposition 34]{deFernexKollarXu2017}.
+A log canonical pair $(Y, \Delta)$ is qdlt, alias \textbf{quotient divisorial log terminal}, if for any lc centre $W$ of codimension $d$ there are $\Q$-Cartier divisors $\Delta_1, \ldots, \Delta_d \in \Delta^{=1}$ containing $W$; see also \cite[Proposition 34]{deFernexKollarXu2017}.

-The lc centres of a (q)dlt pair $(Y, \Delta)$ are the connected components of the intersection of the irreducible divisors in the support of $\Delta^{=1}$, see \cite[Theorem 4.16]{Kollar2013a}.
+The lc centres of a (q)dlt pair $(Y, \Delta)$ are the connected components of the intersection of the irreducible divisors in the support of $\Delta^{=1}$; see \cite[Theorem 4.16]{Kollar2013a}.
 Equivalently, we call the lc centres of the (q)dlt pair \textbf{strata} of $\Delta$.